kstephens/gghc/README.md

 ## Overview

-GGHC extract type information and other data from C header files, suitable for FFI generation.
+GGHC extracts C type information and other data from C header files, suitable for FFI generation.

 ## S-EXPR Output